40 Tips For Women Who Want to Lose Weight After 40

 Get Eight Hours a Night

 Getting a good night’s sleep is one of life’s greatest pleasures, and also a surprisingly effective means of slimming down.
 The results of the Nurses’ Health Study reveal that, among a group of 60,000 women studied for 16 years, those who got 5 hours of sleep or less at night increased their risk of becoming obese by 15 percent.
 Getting adequate rest can also reduce your risk of dementia, according to researchers at Johns Hopkins Bloomberg School of Public Health.
-Luckily, you’ll be heading off to the Land of Nod in no time once you learn the 20 Ways to Double Your Sleep Quality!
+Luckily, you’ll be heading off to the Land of Nod in no time once you learn the ways to improve your sleep quality!

 Calculate Your Metabolic Rate